 All elementary schools offer a two-year bilingual kindergarten program where students receive 50% of their instruction in English and 50% in French within an inquiry- and play-based learning environment.
 Students learn in an environment rich with opportunities for language acquisition.
-They learn French language through songs, rhymes, movement, stories and through the exploration of all areas of the curriculum, all of which lays the foundation for learning offered at the OCDSB: Core French (entry point in grade 1), Early French Immersion (EFI- entry point in grade 1), and Middle French Immersion (MFI- entry point in grade 4).
+They learn French language through songs, rhymes, movement, stories and through the exploration of all areas of the curriculum, all of which lays the foundation for learning offered at the OCDSB: Core French (entry point in grade 1), Early French Immersion (EFI- entry point in grade 4).

 The aim of the Core French Program is to develop basic communication skills in French and gain an appreciation of French culture in Canada and in other parts of the world.
 The program allows more time to concentrate on English language skills while developing a basic level of proficiency in the French language.
-The program is mandatory for all elementary students not enrolled in French Immersion from grades 1 to 8.
+The program is mandatory for all elementary students not enrolled in French Immersion.

 French Immersion, an optional program, is a type of bilingual education in which students receive instruction in French for a significant portion of the school day.
-It is designed specifically for students whose first language is not French.
+It is designed specifically for students whose mother tongue is not French.
 It enables them to become functionally bilingual through exposure to French.
 In all French Immersion programs, students study the same curriculum content as their peers in the English program.